decisioncoin/decisioncoin.github.io/README.md

 Numerai reports that 20,000+ data scientists that have participated in their crowd-sourced stock market predictions.

 ### Distributed Data sets
 Decisioning algorithms need training data to succeed.
+But the best data sets for training are increasingly being hoarded by the largest technology companies.
+The DecisionCoin network provides an attractive alternative: public data sets that are available to the community in pursuit of better results.

-Large, clean data sets create network effects that ensure that the DecisionCoin network delivers the most highest performing algorithms and attracts the most talented data scientists.
+Large, clean data sets also create network effects that ensure the DecisionCoin network delivers the most highest performing algorithms and attracts the most talented data scientists.

-We will allocate DC to compensate data owners for contributing to an open data set.
+We will compensate data owners for contributing to our open data sets, reserving a material fraction of the DecisionCoin token for these bounties.
 Data that creates the greatest performance increase will receive a larger protion of the available compensation.

 ### Links